How to Plant, Grow, and Care for Flamingo Flower

 Making new flamingo plants is best done in the spring.
 You can propagate the flamingo flower by division and by offsets.
 I don’t know about you, but I am not that patient when I’m looking to be hospitable to my fellow plant lovers.

-Simply remove the plant from its pot, and locate the offshoots.
-Then divide them by gently pulling them from the mother plant.
-Then pot them up in separate pots suited to their size in the same kind of potting media the parent plant is in.
+Simply remove the flower from its pot, and locate the offshoots.
+Then, divide them by gently pulling them from the mother plant.
+Pot them up in separate pots suited to their size in the same kind of potting media the parent plant is in.

-Flamingo flower plants do not have a ton of problems, but they can attract a few pests and may develop a few diseases.
+Flamingo flowers do not have many problems, but they can attract a few pests and may develop a few diseases.
 Let’s discuss those now.

 Growing Problems

-Too little light and your flamingo flower plant won’t bloom for you.
+Too little light and your flamingo flower won’t bloom for you.
 Too much and you’ll have leggier leaves.
 Couple too much light with little water, and you may see leaf scorching.
-Those plants in too little light with too much water may have brown and wilted leaves.
+Those placed in too little light with too much water may have brown and wilted leaves.

 Pests

-Expect the typical houseplant issues of aphids, spider mites, thrips, scale, and mealy bugs.
-In many cases, a bit of neem oil can take care of infestation issues, as well as control of household humidity, temperature, and light levels.
+Expect the typical houseplant issues of aphids, spider mites, thrips, scale, and mealybugs.
+In many cases, a bit of neem oil can take care of infestation issues and control household humidity, temperature, and light levels.

 Fungus gnat larvae may damage roots and weaken the plant overall.
-Try soaking the soil with neem oil diluted in water to 1/4 strength.
+Try soaking the soil with neem oil diluted in water to a quarter strength.
 If the problem persists, applications of beneficial nematodes helps.

 Diseases